One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 If you’re still on the fence about committing to a solo trip, check out my solo travel vs group travel pros and cons list to help you decide.
 You can also read about my first solo trip here.

 Have you found yourself in a dangerous situation while solo traveling?
 Is solo travel safe?
-Share your experience in the comments below to help other solo travelers stay safe!
+Share your experience in the comments below!

 More from Where The Road Forks